peter-han/code-challenge-reece/README.md

 ## Assumptions

 - the concurrent calls is not covered.
-The "name" on either user nor Address Book are not unique, means when concurrent call happens with the same name, would create duplicated records. (to avoid such duplication, need to implement database level of lock, but might reduece performance)
+The "name" on either user nor Address Book are not unique, means when concurrent call happens with the same name, could create duplicated records. (to avoid such duplication, need to implement database level of lock, but might reduece performance)

 ## Deliverables